 The Benefits of the 90:10 Rule

-Not only does the 90:10 Rule curb the unhealthy foods in your child’s diet, it also empowers her to make choices and put practical limits on the amount of less-than-healthy foods she eats.
+Not only does the 90:10 Rule curb the unhealthy foods in your child’s diet, it also empowers her to make choices and self-regulate the amount of less-than-healthy foods she eats.

 The goal is to help your child pause and think through what she will eat during the day, and give her an opportunity to think ahead and practice decision-making skills with eating.

-This means you are shifting the food decisions over to your child, in the area that may be most difficult for you and her to manage.
+This means you are shifting the food decisions over to your child, in the area that may be most difficult for you and her to manage together.

-Don’t worry, because kids are black and white thinkers, the 90:10 Rule fits in with their thinking.
-They can identify Fun Foods quite easily, decide which ones they’ll have, and make a plan for their most meaningful treats.
+Kids are black and white thinkers, the 90:10 Rule fits in with their thinking.
+They can identify Fun food quite easily, decide which ones they will have, and make a plan for their most meaningful treats.

-I’ve seen kids manage Fun Foods, and manage them well.
+I’ve seen kids manage Fun food, and manage it well.